phys-jychen/dss-ecal/README.md

 ### 19 December 2023
 - Creation of the program.
 The electronics are placed behind the crystals in $z$ direction, instead of on the ends.
 - More options for the locations of the electronics will be available in the following versions.
 The arrangements of the crystals will also be updated.

+### 20 December 2023
+Added the option for deciding whether PCB will be constructed or not.